xiyu1984/Blog/docs/MPC-ECDSA/t-n-Share.md

 in $\mathbb{G}$ to check that whether his share $f(j)$ is valid on the polynomial.

-The rest of the are just the same as [First Model](./First%20Model.md).
+The rest parts are just the same as [First Model](./First%20Model.md).
 As the summation of arbitrary $t+1$ shares of secret slices is equal to $a_0$, what we only need to verify the signature is a unique global public key.